-Fundamentally, producing a tv commercial – whether that’s DRTV or BRTV – is pretty much the same as producing any other kind of corporate or promotional video.
-You have the pre-production (planning), the production (filming), the post-production (editing) and then you send it off to wherever it’s going to be played.
+Fundamentally, creating a TV commercial – whether that’s DRTV or BRTV – is pretty much the same as producing any other kind of corporate or promotional video.
+You have the pre-production (planning), the production (filming), the post-production (editing) and then you send it off to wherever it??s going to be played.
 However, when it comes to TV commercials there are far more intricacies that must not be overlooked in order to produce a successful TV advert.

-This step-by-step guide will take you through everything you need to know to produce a TV commercial.
-It will cover some of the same areas as our Corporate Video Guide did but there are some essential aspects that we’ve covered here that aren’t included elsewhere.
+This step-by-step guide will take you through everything you need to know to make an advertisement for TV.
+It will cover some of the same areas as our Corporate Video Guide did but there are some essential aspects that we??ve covered here that aren??t included elsewhere.

 No matter what type of advert you’re wanting to produce, one fundamental difference between producing videos for TV and online is time.
 When creating a 60 second TV commercial, it has to be exactly 60 seconds, not a frame longer, which is why it’s so vital to put a lot of time and effort into the pre-production.

 Schedule, deadlines and budgets

 Pretty much the second question we get asked when taking on a new project is something like ‘Can you get it done by Christmas’, the first question, if you were wondering is always about how much will it cost?
 The point is, both the schedule and budget for a TV commercial need to be resolved before anything else starts.
 You need to know what the client’s deadline is so you can make sure it can physically be completed in that time and once you know the budget you can start putting together ideas or developing the client’s ideas.

 When it comes to the schedule, a good plan is to work backwards, starting from their deadline, allowing a couple weeks here, a few days there plus a little extra in case of any last minute changes.